Reggie (wrestler): Professional wrestling career

-WWE (2020–present)
+WWE (2020–2024)

 Initial run and 24/7 Champion (2020–2022)

 On January 14, 2020, Bateman signed a contract with WWE.
 On the December 11 episode of SmackDown, Bateman, under the ring name Reginald Thomas, soon after shortened to Reginald, debuted as the French sommelier of Carmella, where he would assist her throughout her feud with Sasha Banks.
 On the January 22, 2021, episode, Reginald made his in-ring debut in an intergender match, facing Banks in a losing effort.
 His relationship with Carmella ended on the March 5 episode when she fired him.
 After a short alliance with Banks, Reginald then managed the team of Nia Jax and Shayna Baszler from March to July, but the team turned on him on the July 19 episode of Raw.
 Later that night, he won the WWE 24/7 Championship when he pinned Akira Tozawa, marking his first title win in WWE.

 On the July 30 episode of SmackDown, his ring name was shortened to Reggie.
-Along with shortening his name, he also dropped his French accent, stating he was not actually French and had only acted like he was because Carmella needed a sommelier and it got his foot in the door to becoming a wrestler for the company.
+Along with shortening his name, he dropped the French accent.
 On September 25, 2021, he became the longest reigning 24/7 Champion.
 On the November 8 episode of Raw, Reggie lost the 24/7 Championship to Drake Maverick, ending his reign at 112 days; however, he regained the title back from Maverick a minute later following a series of title changes.
 On the November 22 episode, Reggie lost the title to Cedric Alexander, ending his second reign at 12 days.

 After losing the title, Reggie then helped Dana Brooke retain the title for a few months, then asked her out on Valentine's Day 2022, though she turned him down.
 He pinned Brooke in revenge to win the title for the third time.
 A week later, Reggie lost the title back to Brooke after he laid down in the ring despite kicking out of a two-count twice, as well as playing mind games.
 They later began dating, with Reggie once again helping her retain the title.
 On March 28, they got (kayfabe) engaged.
 On the April 18 episode of Raw, during their wedding, Reggie pinned his partner to win his fourth 24/7 title, losing to Tamina shortly after.
 On May 2, Brooke lost the 24/7 title to Nikki A.S.H. during a backstage attack.
 Brooke soon regained the title via pinfall in a 24/7 Championship match.
 Brooke also requested a divorce from Reggie, after he attempted to pin her.
 This was his last appearance before taking a hiatus.